carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 The `tag` directive to allow you to give a custom tag to each process execution.
 This tag makes it easier to identify a particular task (executed instance of a process) in a log file or in the execution report.

-The second directive `cpus`  allows you to define the number of CPUs required for the each task.
+The second directive `cpus`  allows you to define the number of CPUs required for each task.

 The third directive `echo true` prints the stdout to the terminal.